JvanKatwijk/qt-dab/README.md

 Step 4
 -----------------------------------------------------------------

-The repository contains in the subdirectory `library' a shared library `libtii=lib.so' that - when installed in e.g. `/usr/local/lib' allows loading fresh instances of the database.
+The repository contains in the subdirectory `library' a shared library `libtii=lib.so' that - when installed in e.g. `/usr/local/lib'  - allows loading fresh instances of the database.

-Otherwise, unpack file "tiiFile.zip", and copy the resulting file `.txdata.tii` in the home directory (home folder).
+Otherwise, unpack file `tiiFile.zip', and copy the resulting file `.txdata.tii` in the home directory (home folder).
 (The unpacked file contains a copy of the database for finding the transmitter's name and location.)

 If Qt-DAB does not `see' the database, it will just function without mapping TII data onto names and locations.